MustafaLotfi/Owleye/README.md

 **2) Changing the calibration algorithm:** The calibration duration time is really long.
 Using methods like image morphing makes it unnecessary to collect images in all positions and angles of the head and eyes.

 **3) Changing the fine-tuning method:** In the current method, to retrain the algorithm, we considered to just change the weights in the last layer of the network.
 This fine-tuning process can be improved by implementing better solutions.

+**4) Adding camera calibration:** The computed head angles and positions are meaningful since the camera is no calibrated.
+By calibrating and having angles and positions of the head, we can calculate the real eyes' angles and positions.
+So, using these parameters, implement better methods for reaching to the eyes view point.
+Maybe just with a simple linear regression model and real parameters of the head and eyes we could reach to the target.